TheLakeMan/Hyperion/docs/guides/debugging.md

-# TinyAI Debugging and Troubleshooting Guide
+# Hyperion Debugging and Troubleshooting Guide

 ## Overview

-This comprehensive guide covers debugging and troubleshooting in TinyAI, including common issues, debugging tools, logging, and solutions for various problems.
+This comprehensive guide covers debugging and troubleshooting in Hyperion, including common issues, debugging tools, logging, and solutions for various problems.

 ## Table of Contents
 1. [Debugging Tools](#debugging-tools)